JeremyBarber/EDSystemTriangulationTool/README.md

 ## Dependencies and Credits

+This app is entirely a third-party, open-source, fan project and is in no way affiliated with Frontier Developments or Elite: Dangerous itself.

 All system data is pulled from the APIs made available by the fine folks over at [EDSM](https://www.edsm.net/).

 All images and colour schemes are based on the wonderful fan creations at [EDAssets](https://edassets.org/#/).